Admissions

 Admission Overview

-1. Number of students to be admitted is up to 70
+1. The limit of students to be admitted is 70

-5. Submission of required documents at the American Studies Center, Dobra 55, Warsaw
+5. The required documents should be submitted at the American Studies Center, Dobra 55, Warsaw

 Frequently Asked Questions